 Amateur Photographer verdict

-The Samsung Galaxy S23 Ultra was our clear pick as the best overall smartphone in 2023, and this year’s S24 Ultra continued the tradition by winning Smartphone Camera of the Year at our 2024 AP Awards.
+The Samsung Galaxy S23 Ultra was our clear pick as the best overall smartphone in 2023, and the S24 Ultra continued the tradition by winning Smartphone Camera of the Year at our 2024 AP Awards.
+The Galaxy S25 Ultra will no doubt do well too – though for reasons we’ll explore, the S24 Ultra is still our pick for portraits.

 With its multiple lenses, comprehensive camera app and excellent screen, the S24 Ultra is a fantastic all-rounder.
 It has a dedicated Portrait mode which you can use to either take headshots or leave a little more context.
 It puts in a good job with portraits here, creating fairly natural outlines and also works well with other non-human subjects such as pets.